FrostedBiscuit/MaxiWebsite/README.md

 * Visual Studio
 ### Setup
 With your console of choice redirect to MaxiWebsite/MaxiBackend directory and run `npm install` to setup node.js and npm.
+Also create an `images` folder.
+It is case senitive!